 Tom T. Shelton, Jr.

 Tom T. Shelton, Jr. is a native of Greensboro, N.C. and a graduate of the University of North Carolina at Greensboro, where he earned both a Bachelor of Music Education and Master of Music in Choral Conducting.
-He is assistant professor of Sacred Music at Westminster Choir College.
+He is associate professor of Sacred Music at Westminster Choir College.
 Focusing on children’s and youth music at Westminster, he teaches classes in conducting, sacred music and music education.
 In addition, he is the director of Children's and Youth Choirs at Princeton United Methodist Church.
 He is also conductor of the Westminster Neighborhood Children’s Choir.

 Mr. Shelton has a passion for music education in all areas: church, school and community.
 He taught middle school choral music in Winston-Salem/Forsyth County for 18 years.
 During that time he was selected Teacher of the Year for both Atkins Middle School and Kernersville Middle School.
 In 1999 the North Carolina Music Educators Association presented him with the North Carolina Middle School Music Teacher of the Year award.

 Mr. Shelton is an active member of the American Choral Directors Association, currently serving as the national president.
 Past ACDA leadership positions have included Southern Division president (2011-2012), National R&S chair for Middle School/Junior High Choirs (2007-2009) and North Carolina president (2005-2007).